Trapper Schoepp: 2020–present: May Day

 After the cancellation of his European tour due to the COVID-19 pandemic, Schoepp returned to the studio and recorded May Day, which was released May 21, 2021 on Grand Phony records.
 The additional downtime due to the pandemic also meant he could finetune his piano skills, which were featured for the first time on this album.
 The album title comes from the pagan origins of May Day, with Schoepp explaining, "On May Day, I use the natural world as a motif because I feel a strong connection to it.
 Nature is something real that I can feel, see, smell and touch, and it's a place where I've found comfort in these times...The pandemic devastated the live music industry but the need to be transported through song remained.
 I hope May Day offers that sort of escape".
 Tom Lanham of the San Francisco Examiner referred to the album as among the best of 2021.
-Writing for Rock Cellar magazine, Jeff Slate referred May Day as "a remarkable new album...Classic-sounding, old school pop songs that pack a bigger punch than just about anything currently on the charts".
+Writing for Rock Cellar magazine, Jeff Slate referred May Day as "a remarkable new album...Classic-sounding, old school pop songs that pack a bigger punch than just about anything currently on the charts".Siren Songs was release April 21, 2023 (Grand Phony Records).